qzdark/wwebjs.dev-guide/src/v1-guide/README.md

 The whatsapp-web.js guide is still a work in progress, which means there may be bugs.
 If this happens, please create an [issue on github](https://github.com/wwebjs/wwebjs.dev/issues/new).
 To learn about all the features available to you in the library, please check out the [documentation](https://docs.wwebjs.dev/).
 :::

-This is an introduction to the powerful WhatsApp API library `whatsapp-web.js`.
-It offers you knowledge about:
+**This is an introduction to the powerful WhatsApp API library whatsapp-web.js.
+It offers you knowledge about:**

-- How to use `whatsapp-web.js`;
+- How to use whatsapp-web.js;
 - How to create a simple Application;
 - Working with every feature;
 - Exampls and answer questions;